 - The Stylist website travel section is full of great travel, hotel and restaurant tips.
 They also have a good list of travel apps that might come in handy

-Not surprisingly I read a lot of blogs, and there are a number of great restaurant review and travel blogs that I would recommend specially for assistants (sorry again, most are for London and the UK).
+Not surprisingly I read a lot of blogs, and there are many excellent restaurant review and travel blogs that I would recommend especially for assistants (sorry again, most are for London and the UK).

 - Cheese and Biscuits is a great restaurant review blog but even more amazing is their London underground / best restaurant in that area map, which you can download here

-- i-escape is a good blog to follow for those that book boutique hotels
+- i-escape is an excellent blog to follow for those that book boutique hotels

-- Event Manager Blog is great for those that do spend a lot of time working on events
+- Event Manager Blog is excellent for those that do spend a lot of time working on events

 - London Hotels Insights has all the information you will need to keep up to date with London hotels